 About Our Solar Arrays

-As a major step toward accomplishing its sustainability goals and principles, the City of Lebanon began installation of solar arrays at City-owned sites in 2019 and will continue into the foreseeable future in discrete phases.
+As a major step toward accomplishing its sustainability goals and principles, the City of Lebanon began the installation of solar arrays at City-owned sites in 2019 and will continue into the foreseeable future in discrete phases.

 Landfill Maintenance Garage Solar